DorGetter/Shipping-Simulator-BigData-MicroServices-Project/README.md

 * *Run Redis image on Docker using port 6379 - [Guidance ](https://www.youtube.com/watch?v=YhXeiB_1-uk&list=PL9nWRykSBSFjj3mulDfc6Al4v8ORNKzaM&index=2&ab_channel=BeABetterDev)*

 ## :joystick: *Shipment Simulator:*
 * *Run* `node ./simulator.js` *in the Command Line*
-* *Search this URL: http://localhost:6062/packges/5 to send over packages to Firebase & Redis services*
+* *Search this URL: http://localhost:6060 to send over packages to Firebase & Redis services using the text box*
-  > *(you may choose any number instead of 5 as the number of packages you wish to send over)*
+  > *(you may choose any positive round number of packages you wish to send over)*

 ## :hot_face: *Hot-line:*
 * *Run* `node ./hot_receiver.js` *in the Command Line*